 As a U.S. Department of Education National Resource Center for Russia and Eurasia, we support teachers by developing and delivering professional development workshops and cultural programs for K-14 educators and students as well as members of the general public.
 How can we help bring the rich history and vibrant culture of Russia and Eurasia into your classroom teaching?
-Be in touch!
+Let us know!

 The Davis Center organizes specific events and programs for K-14 educators, including teacher workshops, lectures, cultural events and more.
 The goal of our professional development events is to introduce educators to scholars and scholarship that provide new insights and understandings about Russia and Eurasia.
 Through our workshops we encourage participants to be both learners indulging their own curiosity and teachers doing the difficult work of bringing new understandings and resources into their classroom practice.